Peterhague/CI_MS1_De-Jong-Read/README.md

 The business goals of De Jong-Read Chartered Accountants and Agribusiness Consultants (DJR) are as follows:
 <ul>
-<li>To evidence that DJR is an integral part of the local busienss community</li>
+<li>To evidence that DJR is an integral part of the local business community</li>
 <li>Explain the firm's unique services and offerings to potential clients</li>
 <li>Introduce potential clients and employees to its key people in an attractive and no-nonsense manner</li>
 <li>Provide an easy way for their existing clients to log on to the firm's cloud-based portal</li>
-<li>To evidence that DJR is an integral part of the local busienss community</li>
 <li>Provide key contact information for interested parties</li>
 </ul>